Amazon Australia Explained and Simplified

-- Fulfillment by Amazon — In addition to listing and selling your products on Amazon, they also take care of packing, distribution, customer service, and everything else.
+- Fulfilment by Amazon — In addition to listing and selling your products on Amazon, they also take care of packing, distribution, customer service, and everything else.

-Since you want to list and sell your products overseas, Fulfillment by Amazon (FBA) is the only sensible choice, and we’ll focus on that in this guide.
+Since you want to list and sell your products overseas, Fulfilment by Amazon (FBA) is the only sensible choice, and we’ll focus on that in this guide.

-How to set yourself up for Fulfillment by Amazon
+How to set yourself up for Fulfilment by Amazon (FBA)

 Amazon has a really good guide to getting setup on FBA — Here are the main steps: